Personal Finance

 Capitalized Interest

-Let’s say that you borrowed a student loan for your first year in college for $5,000.
-You are deferring payments until six months after you graduate.
-Your interest charges will accrue this debt for 54 months if you graduate in four years.
+Suppose you borrowed $5,000 in student loans for your first college year.
+You’re deferring payments until six months after graduation.
+Interest charges will accrue for 54 months if you graduate in four years.

 Your outstanding principal balance becomes $6,350.